 - 1. The Bank purchased beneficial interests backed by the monetary claims in APLUS Co., Ltd. The transaction price was determined at a reasonable level according to the market conditions. - 2.
 The lending is for the purpose of business operation.
 Also, the interest rate is determined at a reasonable level considering the market conditions.
 Transaction amount of overdraft loan is the average balance during this current fiscal year. - 3.
-This is an asset backed loan to the trust account to which Shinsei Financial Co., Ltd. entrusted its monetary claims.
-The entrusted assets are collateralized for the loan.
-Transaction amount is the total amount of the loans executed in the current fiscal year.
-The interest rate is determined at a reasonable level considering the market conditions.
-The transaction is an asset backed loan backed by the assets in trust account, not a loan to Shinsei Financial Co., Ltd., and therefore balance at fiscal year end and amount of loan interests received are not presented. - 4.
+Shinsei Financial Co., Ltd. guarantees the unsecured loans to individuals.
+The guarantee fees were determined at a reasonable level according to the market conditions. - 4.
 In "Ratio of voting rights held by the Bank" [100%] is the share owned by a close related party. - 5.
-This is the early redemption of the commercial paper issued by the Pearl White Two GK in the previous fiscal year, all of which were purchased by the Bank out of ¥234,500 million issued (face amount basis). - 6.
-The Bank sold senior beneficial interests backed by the loans of the Bank to Pearl White Two GK.
-The Bank then purchased all of the commercial paper of ¥163,600 million (face amount basis) issued by Pearl White Two GK, which is backed by the beneficial interests transferred by the Bank.
-The transaction price was determined at a reasonable level according to the market conditions. - 7.
-The B/S account is presented by the original assets of the Bank.
+This is the early redemption of the commercial paper issued by the Pearl White Two GK in the previous fiscal year, all of which was purchased by the Bank out of ¥163,600 million issued (face value basis).